JaydevSR/blog/_posts/thoughts/2022-06-19-it-is-raining-and-it-is-not-for-me.md

 ---
 layout: post
-title: It is raining and It is not for me.
+title: It is raining and it's not for me.
 date: 2022-06-19
 comments: false
 author: Jaydev